 NDCs Could Enable Combination Therapy

 Cancer is a multi-faceted disease that is rarely adequately addressed by one therapy.
-Our NDCs have the potential to enable synergistic combination therapies that were previously not possible due to side effects.
+The NDCs have the potential to enable synergistic combination therapies that were previously not possible due to side effects.